mantecados/ludopatia-generator/README.md

 If it lands on the same number as the program has generated.
 You win

-If it doesn't land on the same number as the program has generated, You lose and have to keep playing (unless you press Q).
+If it doesn't, you lose and have to keep playing (unless you press Q).